retanar/retanar.github.io/2025-05-sciadv-ban/index.md

 ### Divergence Meter development

-Because I was into android development, for now unknown to me reason, probably during my reading of S;G, I decided to make a widget with divergence meter.
-In April 2020 I made initial commit to my git repository.
+Because I was into android development, I decided to make a widget with divergence meter, for now unknown to me reason, probably during my reading of S;G. In April 2020 I made initial commit to my [git repository](https://github.com/retanar/Divergence_Meter/).
 In a few weeks I had a minimally working app.
-It was quite interesting, although messy.
+It was quite interesting to work on, although code was messy.

 By April 2021, I stopped working on it completely.
 There wasn't a lot I wanted to add, and some things seemed too hard to begin.
 The app worked fine already, so why touch it.